What is a Schengen visa

 - Please consult the list at the following link to find out if you require a short stay Schengen visa to Switzerland.

-- Please consult the list at the following link to find out if you require a short stay Schengen visa to Hungary.
+- Please consult the list at the following link to find out If you require a short stay Schengen visa to Iceland

 How to apply for Schengen visa

 Our Consulate Visa Section operates by appointment only.
 All appointments must be scheduled only by internet via: Https://konsreg.urm.lt/visit/register/us4 and applications must be filled in online: Online visa application form and printed out and brought to the Consulate for your visa appointment.

 All applications must be submitted in person the day of the appointment, with no walks-in allowed.